Ladbergen: Town council

 The most recent Gemeinderat (town council) election of Ladbergen was conducted on 13 September 2020.
 The town council is elected directly by the EU citizens living in the municipality and currently consists of 22 seats divided between several political parties.

 These political parties are also represented in the Bundestag (the German national parliament) in Berlin.

 Election results

 German town council members are elected for a 5-year term and regular elections are held every five years.

-The next scheduled town council election is in 2025.
+The next scheduled town council election is to be held on the 14th September 2025.

 Mayor

 The Bürgermeister (mayor) of Ladbergen is since 1999 elected directly by the EU citizens living in the municipality.
 The mayor is elected for a 5-year term and regular elections are held every five years.
 The post may be said to be a professional one, the mayor being the head of the local government, and requiring, in order to be eligible, a training in administration.

 The most recent election for mayor was conducted on 13 September 2020.
 Out of two candidates the independent candidate Torsten Buller was elected as mayor of Ladbergen.